 The Dressage Development Fund (DDF) supports the development and growth of dressage in WA.
 The fund is pooled from a ‘Start Levy’ paid by riders for any horse/pony competing in Competitor and Participant Dressage competitions.
+This also includes and applies to any Restricted Classes.
 The Dressage ‘start levy’ is collected by the Dressage Event organisers and then forwarded to EWA where it is transferred into the DDF account.
 The Dressage Development Fund Start Levy is $8 for the first test and a maximum of $14 for 2 or more tests per horse per day.
 The DDF is paid when entering a horse/pony into a Dressage competition.

 How many judges do I need for my Official Competitive or Official Participant Competition?